DextER: Language-driven Dexterous Grasp Generation with Embodied Reasoning: Introduction

 We propose \textbf{\modelname}, a vision-language framework that addresses this challenge through \textit{contact-based embodied reasoning} for dexterous grasp generation.
 Our key insight is that predicting which hand links make contact and where on the object surface provides an embodiment-aware intermediate representation that bridges high-level task semantics (e.g., ``grasp the mug by its handle'') with physical constraints of both the robot embodiment and object geometry.
 Unlike existing approaches that directly predict grasp parameters, \modelname autoregressively generates grasps through structured contact reasoning: The model first produces \textit{embodied contact tokens} that specify which finger links contact the object and their 3D positions on the object surface, followed by \textit{grasp tokens} that encode the complete hand configuration.
 All tokens are generated autoregressively within a unified next-token prediction framework, enabling interpretable contact reasoning as an intermediate step.

-Our key contributions are threefold. \textbf{First}, we propose contact-centric reasoning as an effective embodied thinking process for language-driven dexterous manipulation, achieving state-of-the-art performance by explicitly modeling the physical interaction structure between multi-fingered hands and objects. \textbf{Second}, we annotate DexGYS and Dexonomy datasets with physics-based contact annotations using MuJoCo simulator and natural language grasp descriptions using VLM, enabling large-scale training of contact-aware models. \textbf{Third}, our autoregressive generation framework enables \textit{steerable grasp generation}, where users can guide the model by specifying partial contact constraints (e.g., which fingers should contact the object, or precise contact positions), and the model completes the remaining sequence while respecting these constraints, providing an effective interface for fine-grained control over grasp synthesis.
+Our key contributions are threefold. \textbf{First}, we propose contact-centric reasoning as an effective embodied thinking process for language-driven dexterous grasp generation, achieving state-of-the-art performance by explicitly modeling the physical interaction structure between multi-finge red hands and objects. \textbf{Second}, we annotate DexGYS and Dexonomy datasets with physics-based contact annotations using MuJoCo simulator and natural language grasp descriptions using VLM, enabling large-scale training of contact-aware models. \textbf{Third}, our autoregressive generation framework enables \textit{steerable grasp generation}, where users can guide the model by specifying partial contact constraints (e.g., a few finger links in contact with the object and their 3D coordinates), and the model completes the remaining sequence while respecting these constraints, providing an effective interface for fine-grained control over grasp synthesis.

-Through extensive experiments, \modelname achieves 67.14\% grasp success rate on the DexGYS benchmark, outperforming prior state-of-the-art methods by 3.83\%p.
-Our model demonstrates 96.4\% improvement in intention alignment (P-FID), with higher diversity in generated grasp configurations.
+Through extensive experiments, we show that \modelname achieves a 67.14\% grasp success rate on the DexGYS benchmark, outperforming prior state-of-the-art methods by 3.83 percentage points.
+Our model demonstrates 96.4\% improvement in intention alignment, with higher diversity in generated grasp configurations.
 The explicit contact predictions provide insights into the model's reasoning process, with qualitative analysis revealing physically meaningful contact patterns that align with human grasping strategies.
-Additionally, our steerable generation capability enables fine-grained user control by allowing partial contact specifications to guide grasp synthesis while maintaining grasp quality.
+Additionally, we demonstrate that partial contact specifications enable steerable grasp generation, providing fine-grained user control while maintaining grasp quality.